docker-archive/swarm-frontends/mesos-marathon/README.md

 To deploy your cluster, use:

-`docker-compose --x-networking -f mesos-marathon-swarm.yml up -d`
+`docker-compose -f mesos-marathon-swarm.yml up -d`

 You'll see logs from all the containers being deployed.